Local swimmers impress at open water event

 Local swimmers have impressed in choppy conditions at the Generation Homes Legend of The Lake Open Water Swim Event at Lake Tikitapu.

-Swimmers from all around the country took part in the event, part of Banana Boat Ocean Swim Series, on Saturday.
+Swimmers from all over the country took part in the event, part of Banana Boat Ocean Swim Series, on Saturday.

 A cold and windy day set up challenging conditions for the swimmers taking part, including those from Swim Rotorua Club who achieved some fantastic results.